John R. Rice (pastor): Childhood and education

 John R. Rice was born in Cooke County, Texas, in 1895, the son of William H. and Sallie Elizabeth La Prade Rice, and the oldest of three brothers.
 Will Rice was a small businessman, a lay preacher, and a one-term state legislator "well respected in the community."
 (Will Rice was also a Mason, an Odd Fellow, and "an ardent Klansman"—all of which memberships his son later believed were "mistakes.")
-The death of John R. Rice's mother when he was six years old left a lasting mark on the man.
+The death of Rice's mother when he was six years old left a lasting mark on him.

 At twelve Rice made a profession of faith and joined his parents' Southern Baptist Church.
 After being educated in public schools, he earned a teaching certificate and taught at a local primary school.
 In 1916 Rice entered Decatur Baptist College in Decatur, Texas, riding his cow pony 120 miles to get there and borrowing $60 on the horse to make his first tuition payment.
 In 1918, he was drafted into the Army, but after his discharge the following year, he attended Baylor University, from which he graduated in 1920.
 Rice was attending graduate school at the University of Chicago and volunteering at the Pacific Garden Mission when he was called to the full-time ministry and returned to Texas.
 He married Lloys McClure Cooke, whom he had met at Decatur, and shortly thereafter he entered Southwestern Baptist Theological Seminary.